Theophileaseh/Theophileaseh/README.md

 <h3>I am currently available for hire</h3>
 <p>Email: <a href="mailto:theophilenwachan@gmail.com">theophilenwachan@gmail.com</a></p>

-I am a highly skilled, motivated and talented Full-stack web developer with a passion for developing outstanding softwares for great user experience and high customer satisfaction.
-I take much care in the things I develop because customer is key.
+I am a highly-skilled, motivated, and talented Full-stack web developer with a passion for developing outstanding software for great user experience and high customer satisfaction.
+I take much care in the things I develop because a customer is key.

-I like contributing to open source codes as there are a great asset for others to learn.
+I like contributing to open source codes as there is a great asset for others to learn.

 ## Links To Some Of My Projects